Aethodia/Legislation/leg/LegalTextualSpec.rst

     #.
 All numbers are assumed to be in base-twelve, unless otherwise specified.

 #.
-All legislation must be written in adherence to this section's subsection(s).
+All legislation must be written in adherence with this section's subsection(s).

     #.
 Have filenames that comply with the specifications listed in this section's subsection(s).